Your Leadership Skills alone can’t run a Non Profit Successfully -

 2. Please tell us more about the mission and vision of the Passion for the Needy Initiative (PNI)

-Guest: Coming from a background of not having the needed support system needed to thrive early, we fully understand the plight of those we reach out to.
+Guest: Coming from a background of not having the needed support system required to thrive early, we fully understand the plight of those we reach out to.
 Hence, we at Passion For The Needy Initiative have over time, pulled our resources together to create opportunities for others to thrive.

 Our VISION is to give hope to the hopeless helping them live fulfilling lives.
-On the other hand, our MISSION is to bridge the gap for children in the rural community to have access to personal growth and development platforms and opportunities through
+On the other hand, our MISSION is to bridge the gap for children in the rural community to have access to personal growth and development platforms and opportunities through:

-- Concrete mentorship for Godly and spiritual awakening, academic excellence, and purpose driven life disciplines.
+• Concrete mentorship for Godly and spiritual awakening, academic excellence, and purpose driven life disciplines.

-- Access to quality health and better lifestyle counselling for the rural dwellers
+• Access to quality health and better lifestyle counselling for the rural dwellers

 3. How did the idea of starting PNI come about, and what inspired you to take action?